 If short hair just won't do, you have plenty of different shaggy dog breeds from which to choose.
 Thick-coated canines appear in each of the American Kennel Club's seven different classification groups.
-If you want a nonshedding shaggy dog, an unclipped poodle or poodle mix should fill the bill.
+If you want a non-shedding shaggy dog, an unclipped poodle or poodle mix should fill the bill.

 If you want to share your life with a little shaggy dog, consider the Yorkshire terrier.
 He's tiny, with true terrier spirit.
 The same holds true for the silky terrier, who strongly resembles the Yorkie.
-There's also the Affenpinscher, affectionately known as the monkey-face dog.
+There's also the affenpinscher, affectionately known as the monkey-face dog.

-The working group isn't strong in the shaggy department, but there are exceptions.
-These include the large black Russian terrier and giant schnauzer, both dogs who require jobs to keep out of mischief.
-The smaller standard schnauzer is also on the list.
+The working group isn't strong in the shaggy dogs department, but there are exceptions.
+These include the large black Russian terrier and the high-energy giant schnauzer, both dogs who require jobs to keep out of mischief.
+The smaller standard schnauzer, affectionate with family members and good with children, is also on the list.

 Many herding dogs are shaggy critters.
-In this group you can choose from the bearded collie, the Bergamasco -- whose breed standard includes matted hair -- the Bouvier des Flandres, the Briard, the puli -- another dog with cords -- and the Polish lowland sheepdog.
+In this group, you can choose from types of collies, including the bearded collie, or the bergamasco sheepdog — whose breed standard includes matted hair.
+Other shaggy herding dogs include The bouvier des Flandres, the briard, the puli (another dog with cords), and the Polish lowland sheepdog.

 An alternative name for the terrier group could be "the shaggy group," since so many members fit the profile.
-Small shaggy terriers include the Australian, the Scottish, the border, the cairn, the little-known Cesky, the Glen of Imaal, the Norfolk, the Norwich, the wire fox, the West Highland white, the Lakeland, the Welsh, Sealyham and Skye.
-Medium to large shaggy terriers include the Airedale, the Irish and the Kerry Blue.
+Small shaggy terriers include the Australian, the Scottish, the border, the cairn, the little-known cesky, the Glen of Imaal, the Norfolk, the Norwich, the wire fox, the West Highland white, the lakeland, the Welsh, sealyham, and skye.
+Medium to large shaggy terriers include the airedale, the Irish, and the kerry blue.

 Nonsporting group: personable shaggy dogs